constructionblockchain/CBC-Hackathon-1/README.md

 * Allow contractor to reject job
 * Include other legal documents such as tender etc when proposing a job
 * Allow milestone to be added, but
     * Not after final milestone has been completed
     * Not at an earlier stage than the latest completed milestone
 * Allow unfinished milestones to be modified
 * Provide total amount for project, and check milestones values don't exceed this
 * Provide status for overall job so job can be started separately of milestones
 * Capture individual, not just node, who started/reviewed/etc. milestone
+* Include documents as attachments when completing a job